Cohomological DT invariants from localization: Basic notions on Donaldson-Thomas theory and toric quivers

 We define a brane tiling on the torus by putting a black node in each dark grey tile, a white node in each light grey tile, and connecting a black node and a white node if the corresponding tiles are connected at one of their corners.
 The white tiles are then in correspondence with tiles of the brane tiling.

-\begin{definition} The quiver with potential $(Q,W)$ associated to a brane tiling is defined as the dual of this brane tiling, \ie: \begin{itemize} \item The set of nodes $Q_0$ of the quiver is the set of tiles of the brane tiling \item The set of arrows $Q_1$ of the quiver is the set of edges of the brane tiling.
-An edge of the tiling between two tiles gives an arrow of the quiver between the two corresponding nodes, oriented such the black node is at the left of the arrow \item Denote by $Q^2$ the set of nodes of the brane tiling, and $Q_2^+$ (resp. $Q_2^-$) the subset of white (resp. black) nodes.
+\begin{definition} The quiver with potential $(Q,W)$ associated of a brane tiling is defined as the dual of this brane tiling, \ie: \begin{itemize} \item The set of nodes $Q_0$ of the quiver is the set of tiles of the brane tiling \item The set of arrows $Q_1$ of the quiver is the set of edges of the brane tiling.
+An edge of the tiling between two tiles gives an arrow of the quiver between the two corresponding nodes, oriented such the black node is at the left of the arrow \item Denote by $Q_2$ the set of nodes of the brane tiling, and $Q_2^+$ (resp. $Q_2^-$) the subset of white (resp. black) nodes.
 To a node $F\in Q_2$ one associate the cycle $w_F$ of $Q$ composed by arrows surrounding this node.
-One define:
+We define:

 \end{itemize} \end{definition} By definition, the quiver with potential $(Q,W)$ is drawn on a torus: the unfolding of this quiver to the universal cover $\mathbb{R}^2$ of the torus is called the periodic quiver.
+In the case of $\mathbb{C}^3$, this procedure is described in Figure \ref{fiac3}.